dobots/scenario_runner/bt_demo/README.md

 ![battery_check.png](https://github.com/dobots/scenario_runner/blob/main/img/batterycheck.png)

 ## 4. Add logging functionality
-In this section we will learn how to use logging.
+In this section, we will learn how to use logging.

 1. Copy the file called batterycheck.cpp and rename it to batterycheck_logger.cpp.
 Include the logger header at the top of the file:
 ```